 When Spring finally arrives in New England, it’s a cause for celebration.
 It’s also a great time to get outside and experience all of the amazing new changes happening in our natural world.
 We’ve developed a sensory scavenger hunt idea for your family to take along on your next walk, sign up here to get your own free printable copy!

-We tested the scavenger hunt early (earlier than I’d like to admit) on a rainy Sunday morning along the East Bay Bike Path in Bristol.
+We tested the scavenger hunt early (earlier than I’d like to admit) on a rainy Sunday morning along the bike path.
 Though of course Freya is a little young to understand what many of these items are, it was fun for us adults to slow down and engage our senses to check things off the list.